haakonrob/DMD-and-CS-for-object-detection/README.md

 ## Usage
 After installing the package, you can run the main demo like this:
 ```
-python -m csdmd
+csdmd play
 ```
 This runs the code on the system webcam (if there is no webcam, it'll fail).
 Alternatively, the code can be run on a video file by giving the path:
 ```
-python -m csdmd path/to/my/video
+csdmd play -s path/to/my/video
 ```
+where the `-s` is short for `--source`.
 This will run a looping demo where you can experiment with some of the different background models.
 The controls for this demo are:

 - (q): quit
 - (w/s): increase/decrease the maximum rank of the method (applies to DMD methods only)